LinkedIn Profile Checklist 2026: 25 Steps to a Fully Optimized Profile

 14. Top 3 skills match your headline keywords exactly

-The three pinned skills that display prominently on your profile must match the keywords in your headline.
-If your headline says "B2B SaaS Sales Manager," your top three skills should include "B2B Sales," "SaaS," and "Sales Management" or direct equivalents.
-This keyword alignment across headline and skills amplifies the algorithm's confidence that you are a highly relevant result for those terms, improving your ranking for those specific searches.
+The three pinned skills that display prominently on your profile card must match the keywords in your headline precisely.
+If your headline says "B2B SaaS Sales Manager," your top three skills should include "B2B Sales," "SaaS," and "Sales Management" or the closest direct equivalents available in LinkedIn's skill taxonomy.
+This cross-field keyword alignment amplifies the algorithm's confidence that you are a highly relevant result for those specific search terms, which directly improves your ranking for those queries.

 15. Endorsements requested for top 3 skills from relevant connections